From a non-UH campus

 Step 5.
 Transfer Credits

-If you have taken courses at another institution outside of the UH system, complete the Transcript Evaluation Request Form (PDF) and submit to the Records Office for an official transcript evaluation.
+If you have taken courses at another institution outside of the UH system, complete the Transcript Evaluation Request Form for an official evaluation.
+Accessing the form will require you to login using your UH username and password in Step 4.

 Step 6.
 Pay your tuition and fees by the posted deadline